 Some recommendations from the Centers for Disease Control and Prevention for UV radiation protection include:

 - Wear clothing that covers your whole body, including arms and legs

 - Wear a hat to shield the face, head, ears, and neck

 - Wear sunglasses that block UVA and UVB rays

 - Wear sunscreen with a sun protection factor (SPF) of 30 or greater.
 In addition, make sure your sunscreen offers both UVA and UVB protection

 - Avoid indoor tanning as it exposes users to greater UV radiation

 - Remain in the shade, especially during peak UV exposure hours

 Skin cancer is almost always curable if detected early.
-To learn more about how you can protect yourself from skin cancer, contact our Orange County office today at 949-499-1389.
+To learn more about how you can protect yourself from skin cancer, contact us today at 949-499-1389.